RafaelAmauri/Image-Studio/README.md

 # Image Studio

-Welcome to **Image Studio**!
+Welcome 👋!

-This repo is a pet project of mine where I code a range of different image processing techniques.
+**Image Studio** is a pet project of mine where I code a range of different image processing techniques.
-The main goal is to learn more about image processing by coding certain techniques by hand rather than using existing libraries.
+My main goal with Image Studio is to learn more about image processing by coding algorithms that I find interesting from scratch rather than using existing libraries.

 ## Showcase

 ### SIMD-Friendly 🚀

-Working with images is a great candidate for taking advantage of [SIMD operations](https://en.wikipedia.org/wiki/Single_instruction,_multiple_data) since images are essentially large arrays of pixel data, and the same operations can be applied to many pixels at the same time.
+Working with images often requires performing operations on thousands of pixels.
+Since images are essentially large arrays of pixel data, and the same operations can be applied to many pixels at the same time, this makes them **ideal candidates for [SIMD acceleration](https://en.wikipedia.org/wiki/Single_instruction,_multiple_data)**.

-This allows me to fully leverage SIMD with Numpy vectorization to make the code go really fast!
-I try to implement SIMD code in as much of the codebase as possible.
-I especifically chose Numpy for this because Numpy implements its SIMD operations with CPU-centric C++ vectorization, meaning that the code works on a lot of different devices.
-The alternative would be to implement SIMD code that runs on the GPU, but since I have an Nvidia GPU, this could lock out users with AMD and Intel GPUs because of CUDA.
-For this reason I chose to use Numpy, since this way the code remains fast and efficient across a wide range of devices, regardless of GPU vendor, keeping it truly GPU-agnostic.
+Implementing SIMD code often requires **major rewrites and optimizations**, and the process is often not very straightforward, but it is still very much worth it!

+The speedup I got after implementing vectorization is massive.
+For reference, my Ryzen 7 5700X3D can **quantize**, **dither** and **convert the color palette of an 8K image in around 15 seconds**.
+Without vectorization, the same operations on the same image took over **40 minutes**.
+So, in a way, you could say that the code in this repo is **8K-ready**! 😁

+⚠️ **Vectorization is not the same as multithreading**!
+Vectorization leverages **[Vector Processors](https://en.wikipedia.org/wiki/Vector_processor)** that exist on modern CPUs.
+These Vector Units are optimized for running SIMD code for multiple data at once. **However, SIMD acceleration still runs on a single CPU thread**!
+So don't worry if you don't see multiple CPU cores under load!

+Theoretically speaking the speedup could be even greater if I also implemented **multithreading combined with vectorization** - which would distribute work across multiple CPU cores while still using SIMD in each core.
+However, since my current implementation already processes an **8K image in a very reasonable amount of time**, I haven't prioritized multithreading yet.

 ### Color Palette Conversion 🎨

+This feature works similarly to digital [Color Grading](https://en.wikipedia.org/wiki/Color_grading).

+Here's how it works:

-My color palette conversion works like digital [Color Grading](https://en.wikipedia.org/wiki/Color_grading).
-The original image is converted to grayscale, dithered to remove color banding, and then a [Color LUT](https://en.wikipedia.org/wiki/3D_lookup_table) maps each grayscale value to a different HSV value.
-The core idea is to associate color with a single channel in the image, rather than with 3 channels, like it is with RGB.
-This makes it easier to manipulate color, and for this reason I used the [HSV colorspace](https://en.wikipedia.org/wiki/HSL_and_HSV).
+1. Grayscale Conversion: The original image is converted to grayscale.

+2. Dithering: Dithering is applied to remove color banding.

+3. Color Mapping - A [Color LUT](https://en.wikipedia.org/wiki/3D_lookup_table) (Lookup Table) maps each grayscale value to a specific HSV value.

+The core idea is to **associate color with a single channel in the image**, rather than with 3 channels, like it is with RGB.
+This makes it much easier to manipulate color, and for this reason I opted for the [HSV colorspace](https://en.wikipedia.org/wiki/HSL_and_HSV).

-After a Hue is specified with the -p option, a color palette for that Hue will be created on-the-fly.
-Currently it only suports color palettes of a single Hue.
+After a **Hue** is specified with the ```-p``` option, a **color palette for that Hue will be created on-the-fly**.

+📌 Currently this feature only suports color palettes of a single Hue, but I intend to implement support for multi-hue color palettes.

 Some examples: